Muscogee: American Revolutionary War

 After the war ended in 1783, the Muscogee learned that Britain had ceded their lands to the now independent United States.
 That year, two Lower Creek chiefs, Hopoithle Miko (Tame King) and Eneah Miko (Fat King), ceded 800 sqmi of land to the state of Georgia.
 Alexander McGillivray led pan-Indian resistance to white encroachment, receiving arms from the Spanish in Florida to fight trespassers.
 The bilingual and bicultural McGillivray worked to create a sense of Muscogee nationalism and centralize political authority, struggling against village leaders who individually sold land to the United States.
-He also became a wealthy landowner and merchant, owning as many as sixty black slaves.
+He became a wealthy landowner and merchant, owning as many as sixty black slaves.

 In 1784, he negotiated the Treaty of Pensacola with Spain, recognizing Muscogee control over 3000000 acre of land claimed by Georgia, and guaranteeing access to the British firm Panton, Leslie & Co. which controlled the deerskin trade, while making himself an official representative of Spain.
 In 1786, a council in Tuckabatchee decided to wage war against white settlers on Muscogee lands.
 War parties attacked settlers along the Oconee River, and Georgia mobilized its militia.
 McGillivray refused to negotiate with the state that had confiscated his father's plantations, but President George Washington sent a special emissary, Col. Marinus Willet, who persuaded him to travel to New York City, then the capital of the U.S., and deal directly with the federal government.

 In the summer of 1790, McGillivray and 29 other Muscogee chiefs signed the Treaty of New York, on behalf of the 'Upper, Middle and Lower Creek and Seminole composing the Creek nation of Indians,' ceding a large portion of their lands to the federal government and promising to return fugitive slaves, in return for federal recognition of Muscogee sovereignty and promises to evict white settlers.
-McGillivray died in 1793, and with the invention of the cotton gin white settlers on the Southwestern frontier who hoped to become cotton planters clamored for Indian lands.
+McGillivray died in 1793, and with the invention of the cotton gin, white settlers on the Southwestern frontier who hoped to become cotton planters clamored for Indian lands.
 In 1795, Elijah Clarke and several hundred followers defied the Treaty of New York and established the short-lived Trans-Oconee Republic.